Top tourist attractions in Ireland no visit to the Emerald Isle would be complete without.

 Although the college is best known for the Book of Kells, it's also worth going there to check out the Long Room of its old library.
 (Apparently, this room was the inspiration for a room called the Jedi Archives, in the movie, “Star Wars Episode II: Attack of the Clones.”)

-It is also worth taking one of the guided tours around the college as nearly every building seems to have an interesting story.
+It is also worth taking one of the guided tours of the college as nearly every building seems to have an interesting story.
 Many of the tour guides appear to be Trinity College drama school graduates: They always seem to add a little dramatic flair to their tours.

 The best time of the year to visit this university is around the end of May, just after the students' exams are over.
 Then the whole college comes to life.